rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 The first geometric object we will create is a simple 2D rectangle with its origin at the center of its area.
 The `RectangleGeometry` class will take two parameters&mdash;the width and height that define the two sides of the rectangle.
-Since its origin is at the center, we can find the $x$ and $y$ coordinates of its four vertices by calculating half of the height and width values.
+Since its origin is at the center, we can find the $x$ and $y$ coordinates of its four vertices from the provided height and width values.

 ![A rectangle is drawn from two triangles defined by its width and height.](/software-engineering-lab/assets/images/rectangle_geometry.png)

-OpenGL only provides triangles as a way to draw filled-in shapes, so our rectangles will be drawn from two right triangles that share the same hypotenuse.
+Since the only way to draw filled-in shapes with OpenGL is with triangles, our rectangles need to be defined as two right triangles that share the same hypotenuse.
-Because of this, we need to define our vertices in a way that draws each triangle as a separate group.
-That means our position data for each rectangle will have six vertices instead of four.
+This means that we need to define groups of vertices for each triangle separately, giving us a total of six vertices instead of four.
 Also, the vertices must be listed in counterclockwise order so that the front sides of the triangles face in the positive $z$ direction.

 :heavy_check_mark: ***Try it!***